Murray Hill, Manhattan: Economy

 The defense contractor L3 Technologies has its headquarters in Murray Hill.
 Sumitomo Corporation operates its New York Office, the headquarters of the corporation's United States operations, in the same building as the headquarters of L-3.
 Industries supported by the office include Aerospace and Defense, Agricultural Commodities, Agrochemicals, Business Investment, Chemicals, Fertilizer, Information Technology, Latin American Operations, Living Related Products, Media and IT Venture Group, Meat Products, Presidio Venture Partners, Ship, Real Estate, Transportation Systems and Equipment, and Tubular Products.
 China Airlines operates its New York branch office on Third Avenue.

+When United Parcel Service expanded to the East Coast and began operations in New York City in 1930, it moved its corporate headquarters from Los Angeles to the floors above its main hub at 331 East 38th Street in Murray Hill.
+The headquarters remained at the site until 1964 when the company moved into a new facility in Hell's Kitchen.

+In 1959, the United States Olympic Committee purchased 57 Park Avenue—the former Adelaide L. T. Douglas House—to serve as its headquarters, which it called Olympic House.
+The committee moved its headquarters from New York City to Colorado Springs in 1978.

 American Airlines opened its headquarters at 633 Third Avenue in 1975.
 Three years later, American announced that it would move its headquarters to a site at Dallas/Fort Worth International Airport the following year, in an act that New York City mayor Ed Koch called a "betrayal" of New York City.

-For over sixty years, the offices of William F. Buckley Jr.'s journal of opinion, National Review, were located in the neighborhood, at 150 East 35th Street and then at 215 Lexington Avenue.
+For more than 60 years, the offices of William F. Buckley Jr.'s journal of opinion, National Review, were located in the neighborhood, at 150 East 35th Street and then at 215 Lexington Avenue.
 In 2017 the magazine relocated to West 44th Street.